lanl/goop/README.md

 Goop is provided under a BSD-ish license with a "modifications must be indicated" clause.
 See <http://github.com/losalamos/goop/blob/master/LICENSE> for the full text.

+Los Alamos National Security, LLC (LANS) owns the copyright to Goop, a component of the LANL Go Suite (identified internally as LA-CC-11-056).

 Author
 ------